-The warm up time is about 20 minutes.
-During that time the illuminance decreases with 9 % and the consumed power with about 4 %.
+The warm up time is about 20 minutes, during which the illuminance decreases with 15 % and the consumed power with 11 %.

 Measure of flickering

 An analysis is done on the measure of flickering of the light output by this light bulb.
 See the OliNo site for more information.